 Genealogical Research at The New York Public Library

 The Milstein Division of United States History, Local History & Genealogy is one of the largest genealogical collections free and open to the public.
 Following is a selective list of resources, with an emphasis on New York City.
 Unless noted, all sources are located in the Milstein Division (Room 121).
-Many of the microform titles are self-service in the Milstein Division Microform Room (Room 119).
+Many of the microform titles are self-service in the Milstein Microform Reading Room 119.

-The NYPL Online Catalog includes all of the books, periodicals, and microforms in the Milstein Division, both current and retrospective, including all of the newly acquired materials from the New York Genealogical & Biographical Society Library.
+The New York Public Library Research Catalog includes all of the books, periodicals, and microforms in the Milstein Division, both current and retrospective, including all of the newly acquired materials from the New York Genealogical & Biographical Society Library.

 All public reading rooms in the Stephen A. Schwarzman Building offer access to computers featuring the Library's Articles and Databases electronic resources menu.
 Library licensed subscription databases and notable free Internet sites are listed under the subject Genealogy.
 Among the databases we subscribe to for free and unlimited on-site use by the public are: